Birth control in the United States: The sexual revolution and 'the pill'

+21st Century

 In 2000, the Equal Employment Opportunity Commission ruled that companies that provided insurance for prescription drugs to their employees but excluded birth control were violating the Civil Rights Act of 1964.

 President Obama signed the Patient Protection and Affordable Care Act (ACA) on 23 March 2010.
 As of 1 August 2011, female contraception was added to a list of preventive services covered by the ACA that would be provided without patient co-payment.
 The federal mandate applied to all new health insurance plans in all states from 1 August 2012.
 Grandfathered plans did not have to comply unless they changed substantially.
 To be grandfathered, a group plan must have existed or an individual plan must have been sold before President Obama signed the law; otherwise they were required to comply with the new law.
 The Guttmacher Institute noted that even before the federal mandate was implemented, twenty-eight states had their own mandates that required health insurance to cover the prescription contraceptives, but the federal mandate innovated by forbidding insurance companies from charging part of the cost to the patient.
 The ACA coverage of female contraception has been noted to be beneficial for women.
 From 2012 to 2016, the percentage of women who did not need to pay for their contraceptives within their private insurance increased from 15% to 67%.
 This created an increase in accessibility to contraceptives for women, as poor financial status was listed as one of the reasons that women who wanted to use birth control and prevent unplanned pregnancies could not use them.
 The average yearly price for fuels contraceptive co-pays also reduced from $600 a year to $250 a year.
 In addition, a nationally representative survey in 2015 indicated that over 70% of women agreed that not having to make out of pocket payments helped with their ability to use birth control and also aided their consistency of use.